willypuzzle/laravel-helpers/README.md

-# General Helpers by Willypuzzle
+# Laravel General Helpers by Willypuzzle

 In order to setup:
  * Install with composer: **composer require willypuzzle/laravel-helpers**